Origin Server

 The options available in this behavior vary, based on what you've selected as your Origin Type.

-You'll see these options if you're using your own unique origin server to house the original version of the content for delivery.
-This is where Akamai edge servers go to get you content.
+You'll select this and use these options if you want to use your own unique origin server to house the original version of the content for delivery.
+For example, this applies if you host your website on your own web server.
+Once you've configured these settings, this is where Akamai edge servers will go to get your content.

 Forward Host Header

-In this field, select which Host header you want the Akamai product to pass to your origin server.
+Select which Host header you want your selected Akamai product to pass to your origin server.
 This is referred to as the Forward Host Header because it is the hostname the product "forwards" to the origin server in the HTTP Host request header.

 The web server on your origin uses this value to determine what content to send.
 Typically, the expected host is the same name as the hostname received in the request from the client, but you can also customize it.